SUSE/rmt/PACKAGE.md

 RMT helm chart is found [here](https://github.com/SUSE/helm-charts.git).

 Edit `rmt-helm/Chart.yaml` to update the chart version (`version`) and rmt-version (`appVersion`).
 The `BuildTag` version needs to be updated.
 Look at this example [pull-request](https://github.com/SUSE/helm-charts/pull/5) bumping the version.

+[Bruno Leon](mailto:bruno.leon@suse.com) is the maintainer and point of contact for rmt-helm.

 #### Submit Requests to openSUSE Factory and SLES

 To get a maintenance request accepted, each changelog entry needs to have at